AriFordsham/GHCWiki/trac-links.md

 - `export:/some/file` - get the HEAD revision of the specified file
 - `export:123:/some/file` - get revision 123 of the specified file
 - `export:/some/file@123` - get revision 123 of the specified file
+- `export:/some/file@named-branch` - get latest revision of the specified file in `named-branch` (DVCS such as Git or Mercurial).

 This can be very useful for displaying XML or HTML documentation with correct stylesheets and images, in case that has been checked in into the repository.
 Note that for this use case, you'd have to allow the web browser to render the content by setting `[browser] render_unsafe_content = yes` (see [TracIni\#browser-section](trac-ini#)), otherwise Trac will force the files to be downloaded as attachments for security concerns.